 This matters because it changes the cost equation entirely.
 You’re not paying for hardware horsepower—you’re paying per API call.
 A $600 Mac Mini running 24/7 still racks up the same token costs as a $200 Raspberry Pi doing the same job.
 The hardware is almost irrelevant for most agent setups.

 What the Mac Mini does offer is reliability.
 It stays on, it’s quiet, and macOS handles sleep/wake cycles well.
 But a $5/month virtual private server (VPS) from providers like Hetzner or DigitalOcean does the same thing without occupying space on your desk.
+If you’re running coding agents on any of these machines, understanding how agent sandboxes ensure safe isolation is just as important as choosing the right hardware.
+Equally important is picking the right IDE for your agent workflows—consolidating your tools into a single environment can dramatically reduce the friction that slows most setups down.

 Do You Actually Need a 24/7 AI Agent?